s217487971/s217487971/README.md

 - 👋 Hi, I’m @ Sizwe
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning android development using multiple languages
+- 🌱 I’m currently learning software development using multiple languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me s217487971@mandela.ac.za